DesignerDungeons/blog/public/posts/brew_bits/DCp1.md

 #### Shape the Water
 Additionally at 2nd level, as an action you blast a stream of water 5 feet wide and 30 feet long from you in any direction.
 Choose one of the following effects:

 - **Scalding.** Creatures within the stream must make a Dexterity saving throw against your Druid spell save DC.
-On a failed save, the target takes 2d8 fire damage as scalding water burns them, and half as much on a successful save.
-This damage increases to 3d8 at level 5, 4d8 at level 9, 5d8 at level 13, and 6d8 at level 17.
+On a failed save, the target takes 2d8 fire damage from the scalding stream, and half as much on a successful save.
+This damage increases to 3d8 at 5th level, 4d8 at 9th level, 5d8 at 13th level, and 6d8 at 17th level.
 - **Soothing.** Creatures within the stream regain 1d8 + your Wisdom modifier hit points.
-The number of healing dice increases to 2d8 at level 5, 3d8  at level 9, 4d8 level 13, and 5d8 at level 17.
+The number of healing dice increases to 2d8 at 5th level, 3d8  at 9th level, 4d8 13th level, and 5d8 at 17th level.

 You can use this feature a number of times equal to your Wisdom modifier.
 You regain all expended uses when you finish a long rest.